 Over one million people visit the West Coast of Vancouver Island each year.

-This road trip itinerary will showcase all the spectacular attractions available to you while on route from Nanaimo to Tofino (the most popular West Coast destination).
+This road trip itinerary showcases all the spectacular attractions available to you while on route from Nanaimo to Tofino (the most popular West Coast destination).

 Top Things to See and Do while on Route from Nanaimo to Tofino

-If you were to drive the 200+ km straight through from Nanaimo to Tofino, it would take you approximately 3 hours.
+If you were to drive the approximate 200 km’s straight through from Nanaimo to Tofino, it would take approximately 3 hours.

 But why rush?